aragon/aragon-wiki/docs/dev/index.md

 ## Security and smart contract bug reports

+For responsibly reporting potential security vulnerabilities, please review the instructions in the [security overview](./security/).

-Bug bounties are available for security vulnerabilities affecting any smart contracts supporting the Aragon client.
-Please visit the [bug bounty page](./bug_bounty) for more information and how you can responsibly report issues to us.
+Bug bounties are available on any smart contracts supporting the Aragon client.
+Please visit the [bug bounty page](./security/bug_bounty) for more information.